MRMSTCHS/kubify/README.md

 Version 1 of Kubify is live in and in master branch.

 Let me know if it works nicely on your Apple and Linux things.
-I will fix WSL2 support drift for Windows sooooon.

 This is what it feels like to run `kubify up`: